WikiLeaks hacker vows to defy grand jury proceedings after contempt order

 “I am opposed to all grand juries, but I am opposed to this one in particular because it is part of the government’s ongoing war on free speech, journalists and whistleblowers,” Hammond continued.
 “As an anarchist, I am not part of their social contract, and do not recognize the legitimacy of their laws and courts.”

-A spokesperson for the U.S. Attorney’s Office in Alexandria confirmed Hammond was found in contempt but declined to comment further.
+A spokesperson for the U.S. Attorney’s Office in Alexandria had no immediate comment.

 Hammond was arrested in 2012 and charged in connection with several computer crimes conducted by the hacktivist group Anonymous and an offshoot, AntiSec, including hacking Strategic Forecasting, also known as Stratfor, a Texas-based private intelligence firm.
 He pleaded guilty to a single count of conspiracy in 2013 and was nearing the end of his prison sentence when he was recently moved to Alexandria and asked to appear.